2.New Crypto Tax Regime from Personal Perspective (shareholders & founders).

 For founders relocating to Cyprus:

-• Obtaining Non-Dom status enhances dividend efficiency.
+• Obtaining Non-Dom status enhances dividend efficiency when distributing profits from a Cyprus company.

 Risk & Compliance Considerations